ori-orion/orion_manipulation/README.md

 ```
 This will generate and publish grasps to /detect\_grasps/clustered\_grasps when point clouds are received on the topic __/object\_cloud__

+Note that when using the rotation matrix \[approach, binormal, axis\] to find the quaternion matrix for hand approach, you need to take the quaternion conjugate!

 The following commands are used to generate grasp poses:
 ```